The Ultimate Cruise Formal Night Guide is here to help you if you don’t know what to wear on a formal night on a cruise.

 What do I Wear on Formal Nights?

 Usually, I bring three formal dresses with me and I rotate them.
-Some times I will wear the same dress twice and one notices.
+Sometimes I will wear the same dress twice and no one notices.
 So if you want to just bring one formal dress, do it!

 My current dresses are one royal blue cocktail dress, one navy cocktail dress and one gold/pink long evening gown.

 I bring one pair of shoes to go with all three dresses as that saves space in the luggage too.
 I bring a pair of stilettos in nude as they go with everything and I pair them with my smart casual outfits as well.

 The evening bags I have are two small zip-up purses one in bronze and the other is a Kate Spade multi-coloured stripe.
 These two combinations work well with all my formal and casual night outfits.

 Here are some cruising products from Amazon you may find useful on your next cruise.
 To see more, have a look at my Amazon shop page and click here.

 You may also enjoy reading